dutchiono/Tavernkeeper/packages/contracts/DEPLOYMENT_TRACKER.md

 This file tracks all contract deployments. **ALWAYS** update this file when deploying contracts.

-## Current Status: ⚠️ NOT READY FOR DEPLOYMENT
+## Current Status: ✅ READY FOR DEPLOYMENT

-**Contracts are NOT currently upgradeable proxies.** They need to be converted to UUPS proxy pattern before deployment.
+**Contracts have been converted to UUPS upgradeable proxies.** They are ready for deployment.

 ---